 - The Chains of Commanding: Zek is a very old man who is hoping to retire as Grand Nagus.
 To his disappointment he finds his son Krax doesn't meet his lofty standards enough to be worthy of the position.

 - Chekhov's Gun: Jake mentioned that he wants to see some place on Bajor called "the fire caverns."
 He won't get to see them, but we'll be hearing more about these caves in Season 5...

-- A Dog Ate My Homework: Or, as Nog tries saying, a Vulcan stole his homework pad.
+- A Dog Ate My Homework: Nog claims that a group of Vulcans stole his homework pad.

 - Early Installment Weirdness: